urmeo/CalmSense/results/README.md

 recalibration map is fit only on out-of-fold *training*-subject probabilities and never the held-out subject (`scripts/calibration.py:loso_recalibrated_proba`), and few-shot enrollment windows are disjoint from the evaluation half (`scripts/personalize.py`).
-So these are held-out results, not fitted-on-test outputs — safe to ship as a snapshot.
+So these are held-out results, not fitted-on-test outputs, safe to ship as a snapshot.
 The leakage guards are enforced by `tests/test_methodology.py`.